Taiwan Hit By Dozens Of Strong Aftershocks From Deadly Quake - UrduPoint

 At least 17 people were killed, with the latest body found in a quarry on April 13.

-In Hualien on Tuesday, a hotel building that was previously damaged started tilting at an angle overnight after the quakes, according to footage obtained by AFP.
+A hotel building in Hualien that was previously damaged started tilting at an angle on Tuesday after the quakes, according to footage obtained by AFP.

 "Please come out for your safety.
 Let's evacuate first OK?
 Anyone still inside?
 Please come down," shouted a firefighter to the residents of nearby buildings.